 Crown Counsel must convince the judge or jury that you committed each of the crimes that are charged against you.
 To do that, the prosecutor has to show that:

 If the judge or jury have doubt about any of these, they can’t convict you of the crime.
 In criminal court, defendants must be proven guilty “beyond a reasonable doubt”.

-This is a type of questioning during a trial when you ask questions to the prosecutor’s witnesses.
-You can cross-examine Crown witnesses, and Crown can cross-examine witnesses that your witnesses.
+Since the Crown goes first, your first chance to defend yourself is to cross-examine their witnesses.
+This type of questioning during a trial is called cross-examining.
+You can cross-examine Crown witnesses, and Crown can cross-examine any witnesses you call.
 You can use cross-examination to try to show the following:

 Admissibility of Evidence

-Submissions are the final arguments that both you and the prosecutor make to the court.
-After all the evidence is presented (above), you can now speak to the judge or jury to persuade them that you are not guilty.
-Your arguments must be based on the evidence or lack of evidence presented during your trial—you cannot use new evidence.
-If you presented evidence for your case, you will make your Submissions first, and the prosecutor will go second.
+Submissions are the final arguments that both you and the Crown make to the court.
+After all the evidence is presented , you can now speak to the judge or jury to persuade them that you are not guilty.
+Your arguments must be based on the evidence or lack of evidence presented during your trial.
+New evidence is not allowed to be presented at this time.
+If you presented evidence for your case, you will make your Submissions first, and the Crown will go second..